mcpcpc/quart-authlib/docs/examples/multiple-login/README.md

 Create your Google OAuth Client at <https://console.cloud.google.com/apis/credentials>, make sure to add `http://127.0.0.1:5000/auth` into Authorized redirect URIs.

-Fill the given client ID and secret into `config.py`.
+Fill the given client IDs and secrets for X and Google into `config.py`.

 ## Run